 Content

-To learn more about how American's think about weight and weight loss, Hims & Hers conducted a nationally-representative study of 5,000 adults.
-We learned a lot about the often contradictory beliefs we hold about weight, including what we believe is normal for ourselves and others.
+To learn more about how Americans think about weight and weight loss, Hims & Hers conducted a nationally-representative study of 5,000 adults.
+We learned a lot about the often contradictory beliefs we hold about weight, including what we believe is normal for our own weight and the weight of others.

 The survey found that women believe the ideal weight for women is 139 pounds.
-But when asked about their personal ideal weight, the answer was different.
-When speaking about themselves, the average goal weight for women in this study was 144 pounds.
+But when asked about their personal ideal weight, the answers changed.
+When speaking about themselves, the average goal weight for women reported by women in this study was 144 pounds.

 What's up with these discrepancies?
 According to Dr. Jessica Shepherd, chief medical officer at Hers, there are a few factors at play.